SatoshiMachine/.github/profile/README.md

   - the price is fair while the liquidity is healthy
   - when liquidity is imbalanced the price is skewed to incentivize the traders to trade in the opposite direction

-This is a space for free collaboration and contribution from all of you.
+This is a space for collaboration and contribution from all of you.
 Please offer your thoughts and proposals.